CooperZA/NSEA-GeoMapping/readme.md

 run npm install

-Step 3 send me an email:
+Step 3 set up uri:
-send Zach an email zach@raincityolutions.com requesting access to the project and Zach will all the database to be read by all users.
+login to Mongodb account and create a uri and whitelist your ip address

 Step 4 run project:
 in the backend terminal you opened earlier